Generic name: oxymorphone [ OX-ee-MOR-fone ]

 What should I avoid while using oxymorphone?

-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how oxymorphone will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or hazardous activity until you know how oxymorphone will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Oxymorphone side effects